spatie/geocoder/README.md

 ```bash
 composer require spatie/geocoder
 ```
-# Laravel installation
+## Laravel installation (OPTIONAL)

-If you are using this package with Laravel, you must:
+If you are using this package with Laravel, after installed it through composer, you must:

 Install this service provider